 Increase awareness of social engineering scams

 Back to LIMRA again, about half of its survey respondents stated they were scaling back on controls to maintain consumer outcomes.
-In about a third of cases, information provided over the phone was relied upon more to enable transactions to occur, instead of paper forms or other confirmation methods.
+In about a third of cases, the information provided over the phone was relied upon more to enable transactions to occur instead of paper forms or other confirmation methods.

 The concern is that the opportunities for fraud are not necessarily happening by exploiting existing authority levels and segregations of duties.
 The most commonly used route still appears to be social engineering and our old adversary, cyber-crime.
 Combined with a greater reliance on the telephone and electronic interactions, staff who cannot just turn to a colleague and talk through an issue with them could find themselves inadvertently persuaded to allow a transaction to take place that turns out to be fraudulent.

 Even back at the start of the pandemic, financial services firms saw increased attempts at COVID-themed social engineering.
 Fraudsters would exploit situations concerning financial hardship and moving money or information by remote means with time pressures.
 They would even impersonate senior individuals asking employees to transfer funds or information because of remote working-related urgency.